 Deciding to build instead of buy means that you are willing to wait a little longer for your dream property.
 But that does not mean that you don't have a schedule to keep when it comes to moving.
 These tips should help you better plan when building.

-Special thanks go to Student Works for their support and sponsorship.
+Special thanks go to Borman Construction for their support and sponsorship.